blakeruprecht/blakeruprecht.github.io/README.md

 - I used Squarespace Domains to buy "blakeruprecht.com"
 - I setup the DNS records between Squarespace and this Github Repo to host the site
 - Github Pages allows you to host one website per Github account *for free* -- this is mine
-- MIT License: do what you want with this code.
+- GPL License: all of this code is Free and Open Source Software (FOSS)